PLSysSec/haybale/README.md

 - Built-in support for a few more Rust standard-library functions related to panic handling
 - [`State`] has a new public method [`get_bv_by_irname()`]
+- LLVM 11 users need Rust 1.44+, due to requirements of `llvm-ir`.
+LLVM 9 or 10 users still need only Rust 1.43+.

 ### Version 0.6.1 (Sep 17, 2020)